-You may need to complete another qualification or an unpaid internship/volunteering experience.
+In order to enter your chosen career field, you may need to complete another qualification or an unpaid internship/volunteering experience.
 But what if you don’t have the financial support to do it?
 Or, your student debt is weighing heavily on your shoulders and you need to start earning an income right away?
 What if your parents, boyfriend, girlfriend, husband, wife have expectations of you that clash with your career ambitions?
 And what if you don’t live in a city that offers good opportunities in your chosen field?

 But I dare say it’s also the oyster of the determined.

-Here’s my graduate career tip for today.
+Here’s my graduate career tip of the day.

-Job Search Tip #2: Don’t let the start of your career determine your entire career.
+Don’t let the start of your career determine your entire career.

 As unfair and frustrating as it can seem, we all have to make sacrifices sometimes.
-For you right now, this may mean borrowing more money, living on very little income, arguing with the people you love and value, or moving away to a place with better work opportunities.
+For you right now, this may mean borrowing more money, living on very little income, disagreeing with the people you love and value, or moving away to a place with better work opportunities.

 Or you may decide to take a job that suits your situation right now.
 Taking a job out of necessity is not the biggest graduate career mistake you can make.
 But allowing it to determine your entire career would be.

 Just like the difficulties you’re facing, this job, too, is short-term.
 It’s temporary.
 A stopgap.
-Don’t get stuck in it saying “Oh, it’s an ok job.
+Don’t get stuck in it saying “Oh, it’s an okay job.
 It pays the bills, the commute is short, everyone is nice.”
 Previous generations had to adjust their expectations like that.
 Today, you have a choice.

 A final thought…